 Five (5) AT&T analog phone lines with remote access to voicemail service by dialing (386) 317-3389.
 Department of Management Services\SUNCOM is the long-distance carrier.

-Florida’s Early Learning Coalition Services Portal, Family Portal and Provider Portal are all web-based and are managed and maintained by OEL.
+Florida’s Early Learning Coalition Services Portal, Family Portal and Provider Portal are all web-based and are managed and maintained by DEL.

 Four (4) analog fax/copiers and one (1) stand-alone fax machine.